AlexU238/Queries/README.md

 3) H2 database.
 For some reason I could not load the dataset into the database, such that the JDBC template could see the data.
 I switched to postgres, since I have it on my machine and I am more familiar with it.

-5) Run the application in docker with: docker compose up